Duk Ling: Current use

-Tours resumed 13 June 2015 after a "Set Sail Ceremony."
-The cost of a 45-minute tour of Victoria Harbour has increased to HK$320. and admission is no longer limited to foreign tourists.
+Tours resumed on 13 June 2015 after a "Set Sail Ceremony."
+The cost of a 45-minute tour of Victoria Harbour was increased to HK$320, and admission is no longer limited to foreign tourists.

 It is also used for cruises to Lamma Island, Lei Yue Mun and Po Toi, as well as weddings and wedding receptions.
 It has been featured in film versions of Around the World in 80 Days, Tai-Pan, and Dragon: The Bruce Lee Story as well as advertisements for Hong Kong.

-In October 2020, the Dukling's owner Hazen Tang said that it is struggling due to the COVID-19 downturn.
-Its biggest market was overseas tourists but has now swapped its focus onto local Hong Kong citizens during the Covid-19 pandemic.
-New routes have been extended beyond cruising around Victoria Harbour to local residential areas, and the onboard commentary has also changed.
+In October 2020, the Duk Ling's owner, Hazen Tang, said that it was struggling due to the COVID-19 downturn.
+Its biggest market was overseas tourists, but it swapped its focus onto local Hong Kong citizens during the COVID-19 pandemic.
+New routes were extended beyond cruising around Victoria Harbour to local residential areas, and the onboard commentary was also changed.